vengi-voxel/vengi/docs/voxconvert/Index.md

 Command line tool to convert voxel volume, image or polygon formats between each other.

-Modifying the voxels is also supported - rotating, transfering, create lod, extract palette, execute lua scripts and a lot more.
+Modifying the voxels is also supported - rotating, transferring, create lod, extract palette, execute lua scripts and a lot more.

 If you need a way to automate your voxel assets for your art pipeline, voxconvert might be a tool you find useful.